Brooke Shields Shares a Pure Moment With Paris Jackson

 On Wednesday's episode of Watch What Happens Live With Andy Cohen, the 52-year-old model told the story of how she met Paris and the "pure moment" they shared.

 Shields first met Paris when the King of Pop's daughter was just a baby.
-However, The Blue Lagoon star reintroduced herself at a recent show for Calvin Klein.
+However, The Blue Lagoon star reintroduced herself at the 2017 Calvin Klein Collection show at New York Fashion Week.

 "She turned to me and goes, ‘So you're my dad's friend,'" Shields recalled.
 The actress then said, "Yes, I am" and shared a sweet moment with Paris.